kasargeant/warhorse/README.md

 Things it does :-

-* Bundle files
+* Bundles files
-* Compress assets
+* Compresses assets
-* Document projects
+* Documents projects (API, test, coverage and linting)
-* Handle version control
+* Handles version control
-* Minimise scripts
+* Minimises scripts
-* Clean up codebases
+* Cleans up codebases

-In addition to the core functionality it offers developers.
-It also offers a range of templates and layouts for project development called the 'Warhorse Convention'.
-In essence a limited range of project setups where the emphasis is on minimalism, simplicity and productivity.
+In addition to this core task runner functionality it offers developers, it also offers a range of "Conventions" (pre-defined structures, code templates, naming and configuration schemes) for rapid project development.
+In essence a standardised collection of project setups with an emphasis is on minimalism, simplicity and readability.

-So in short, it can setup your project, build and do all the grunge work of on-going development, pack and publish the final result... with little, to no, effort required beyond installing Warhorse itself with the npm command.

-Oh and you also get all API, test, coverage and linting documentation automatically too!

 ## Why is Warhorse special?

 In short, because it's ludicrously simple to use - and almost as simple to configure.

-And if Warhorse's suggested project conventions work for you - then your entire project can be automated in less than five minutes and with zero-configuration!
+And if Warhorse's suggested project Conventions work for you - then your entire project can be automated in less than five minutes and with zero-configuration!

 Warhorse was written as a reaction to the approach taken by build tooling and task runners such as Maven, Gradle, Grunt and Gulp.
 Warhorse aims to be everything that they are not:-